mconnell/hound/README.markdown

 # Hound
-This is the source code for Hound, the domain tracking app.
+This is the source code for Hound, the domain portfolio management app thing that I go on about.

 ## System Dependencies
     libidn